ggainey/tracwiki2githubwiki/README.md

  * A sqlite3 export from the existing Trac instance
  * The 'root name' for said Trac (e.g., `http://fedorahosted.org/spacewalk`)
  * A local git-repository
- * An images/ directory in said repo, full of images extracted from Trac
- * An (optional) author-mapping.csv, of trac-author,"Git Author <gitauthor@email.adr>" format

-With this information, it will:
+To use it effectively, one should:

  * Use --extract-trac-authors to extract Trac authors
-  * USER: Fill in matching github authors as we can, submit to --author-map
+  * USER: turn into a CSV of "trac-author,github-first github-last <login@email>" format, preserving matching github authors as we can, and submit to --author-map
  * Use --extract-trac-attachments to get the URLs of every Trac attachment
   * USER: wget all into images/ in the root wiki directory so we can find them later

+With this information, it will:

  * Extract every version from trac.wiki:
   * Convert special characters in the 'name' field to '_'
   * git add that file